Disconnect to Reconnect

 C – ommunication

-Screen time provides one way communication, reducing the opportunities for the children to communicate and interact face-to-face with other people.
+Screen time provides one way communication reducing opportunities for children to communicate and interact face-to-face with other people.

 L – imits

-It isn’t just about the “how much”, but also about the “where”.
-Create screen free times such as no screens during meals, and no screen use before bed
+It can be helpful to create screen-free times such as no screens during meals and no screen use before bed.

 Be Media Smart – Tips for Parents